aspose-html/aspose-html-reference-tutorials/content/english/net/working-with-html-documents/creating-a-document/_index.md

 ---
-title: Creating a Document in .NET with Aspose.HTML
+title: Creating a HTML Document in .NET with Aspose.HTML
-linktitle: Creating a Document in .NET with Aspose.HTML
+linktitle: Creating a HTML Document in .NET
 second_title: Aspose.Slides .NET HTML manipulation API
 description: Learn how to create HTML documents in .NET using Aspose.HTML, from scratch or from URLs.
 A comprehensive tutorial for web developers.
 type: docs